Greater Tzaneen Local Municipality

-Greater Tzaneen Local Municipality is located in the Mopani District Municipality of Limpopo province, South Africa.
+Greater Tzaneen Municipality (Mmasepala wa Greater Tzaneen; Masipala wa Greater Tzaneen) is a local municipality within the Mopani District Municipality, in the Limpopo province of South Africa.
 The seat of the municipality is Tzaneen.

 Main places

 The 2001 census divided the municipality into the following main places:

 Politics

 The municipal council consists of sixty-nine members elected by mixed-member proportional representation.
 Thirty-five councillors are elected by first-past-the-post voting in thirty-five wards, while the remaining thirty-four are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.
 In the election of 3 August 2016 the African National Congress (ANC) won a majority of fifty-two seats on the council.

 The following table shows the results of the election.